neoswap-ai/neoswap-solana-collection-swap/README.md

 };
 ```

-every function also expects these parameters
+### Every function in CREATE_INSTRUCTIONS also expects these parameters

 ```js
 type EnvOpts = {